Engineering and Technology: Electrical, Physics: Instrumentation and Measurement

 In addition to the basic requirements, applicants must meet the following Specialized Experience:

 All applicants must have one year (52 weeks) of the specialized experience at the GS-14 level (ZP-IV at NIST).
-Specialized experience is defined as demonstrated experience with the use of RF diagnostic and measurement tools such as signal or spectrum analyzers, vector network analyzers, and power meters
+Specialized experience is defined as demonstrated experience with the use of RF diagnostic and measurement tools such as vector network analyzers, wafer-probes, sampling oscilloscopes, real-time oscilloscopes, ultrafast (sub-picosecond) lasers, and autocorrelators.

 Telecommuting is allowed.